mikuaura/node-app-manager/README.md

 <!-- You can add more badges, e.g., for build status if you set up CI -->

+A Python-based desktop GUI application for managing local Node.js projects, offering a XAMPP-like interface for common development tasks.

-**⚠️ Work in Progress & Experimental Software ⚠️**
+**⚠️ Note: Work in Progress & Experimental Software ⚠️**

 Built and debugged with **Gemini 2.5 Pro Preview 05-06**.
 This application is currently under active development and should be considered **experimental**.
 While it aims to be a helpful tool, you may encounter bugs, unexpected behavior, or incomplete features.
 **Use at your own risk, especially with critical project data.**
 Please back up your projects before performing destructive operations like "Delete Project" or "Clean Dependencies."

-A Python-based desktop GUI application for managing local Node.js projects, offering a XAMPP-like interface for common development tasks.

 ![Node.js App Manager Screenshot](screenshot.png)